awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.MajorVersionUpgrade.md

 $ aws rds wait db-instance-available --db-instance-identifier instance-2020-11-17-7832 --region us-east-1
 ```

  The Aurora MySQL 2\.x versions that you can upgrade the cluster to depend on the 1\.x version that the cluster is currently running and on the AWS Region where the cluster is located\.
 The first command, with `--output text`, just shows the available target version\.
 The second command shows the full JSON output of the response\.
-In that detailed response, you can see details such as the `aurora-mysql` value you use for the `engine` parameter, and the fact that upgrading to 2\.07\.3 represents a major version upgrade\.
+In that response, you can see details such as the `aurora-mysql` value that you use for the `engine` parameter\.
+You can also see the fact that upgrading to 2\.07\.3 represents a major version upgrade\.

 ```
 $ aws rds describe-db-clusters --db-cluster-identifier cluster-56-2020-11-17-9355 \